pulumi/docs/pulumi-hugo/BLOGGING.md

 When you're ready to submit your post for review, issue a Pull Request against the `master` branch of the repo, and the team will have a look.
 Once merged &mdash; provided its `date` has passed the post will be deployed to https://www.pulumi.com/.

+## Publicize your blog

+When you create an awesome blog post, we want to make sure it reaches as many people as possible.
+After your Pull Request is approved, but before merge/publication date, reach out in #blogs so that Marketing can broadcast your publication via social media.

 ## A Note on Dates and Scheduling for Future Publishing

 Because the website is deployed in response to a commit to pulumi/docs `master`, it isn't possible to schedule a post to be released automatically at a precise date and time.
 (The `date` frontmatter property is used only for sorting and display purposes.)
 You can, however, influence the timing of the publishing process manually.
 See the [Merging and Releasing section of the README](README.md#merging-and-releasing) for details.